awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 `StorageEncrypted`  <a name="cfn-rds-dbinstance-storageencrypted"></a>
 A value that indicates whether the DB instance is encrypted\.
 By default, it isn't encrypted\.
+For RDS Custom Oracle instances, either set this parameter to `true` or leave it unset\.
+If you set this parameter to `false`, RDS reports an error\.
  **Amazon Aurora**
 Not applicable\.
 The encryption for DB instances is managed by the DB cluster\.
 *Required*: No